 Residue is the detached part isolated from its main body.
 It is equivalent to either the fragments of brutal memories which are hard to look back on; or content which is buried or left aside intentionally or unintentionally.

 Those dismemberments reveal themselves repeatedly in the form of scattered dots, broken lines and flaky layers; sometimes solid sometimes airy.

-All artworks included in this exhibition are done with the most basic drawing mediums, graphite and charcoals on paper.
-At the same time, Louise Law was invited to make a poem which will be an added visual element in this exhibition.
-The poem, titled “air is cooled”, was assembled from what she has described as “residue of emotions”.
-These “residue of emotions” are those transitional states of an idea, which lie between an embrace and abandonment.
-They often present ambiguously.
-One can only be aware of it in absolute stillness.
+All artworks included in this exhibition were done with the most basic drawing mediums, graphite and charcoals on paper.
+At the same time, Louise Law was invited to make a poem which was an added visual element in this exhibition.
+The poem, titled “air is cooled”, was assembled from what she had described as “residue of emotions”.
+These “residue of emotions” were those transitional states of an idea, which lied between an embrace and abandonment.
+They often presented ambiguously.
+One could only be aware of it in absolute stillness.

 Exhibition Period: 11 May – 29 July 2020

 Venue : Jockey Club Atrium, G/F – 4/F, Hong Kong Arts Centre (2 Harbour Road, Wanchai, Hong Kong)

 Participating Artists : Argus FONG | Louise LEE | TANG Kwong San | June WONG